ibnasif/darulkutub/الكتب/Atomic Habits/Atomic Habits.md

 #### #4 goals are at odds with long term progress
 - once goal is achieved, what next?
-- runners work hard for months, but as soon as they cros the finishing line they stop training as th race is no longer there to motivate
+- runners work hard for months, but as soon as they cross the finishing line they stop training as the race is no longer there to motivate
 - the purpose of setting goals is to win the game, purpose of building systems is to continue playing the game.

 **true long term thinking is goaless thinking.